The Atlantic Road is beautiful and dramatic. But if you take a closer look, it has more to offer than just the amazing scenery.

 Text: Mikael Lunde

-This morning, in just half an hour just as the high tide comes in, she has caught two dozen fish, her plastic bag quickly filling with pollock and mackerel.
+This morning, in just half an hour, she has caught two dozen fish.
+Her plastic bag is quickly filled with pollock and mackerel.

-“Things got better after the road was built.
+“Things got better after they built the road.
 In the old days, I’d stand here with my life on the line.
-But I feel much safer now”, she says, from her spot at the Myrbærholm bridge – now a favoured destination for anglers from all over the world.
+I feel much safer now”, she says, from her spot at the Myrbærholm bridge – now a favoured destination for anglers from all over the world.

-The spectacular stretch of road, jumping from island to island and islet to islet across an archipelago, gave the island Averøy a connection to the mainland for the first time when it opened in 1989.
+The spectacular stretch of road that jumps from island to islet across the archipelago in Northwest, connected the Averøy island to the mainland for the first time when it opened in 1989.

 The construction of the road began in 1983 – and it is an engineering feat of some proportion.
 In 2005, the Norwegian people named it Norwegian Construction of the Century.
 The iconic Storeseisund bridge is the highest and most famous out of a total of eight bridges binding the road together across the islets.